Prior's Field School

 Prior's Field is an independent girls' boarding and day school in Guildford, Surrey in the south-east of England.
 Founded in 1902 by Julia Huxley, it stands in 42 acres of parkland, 34 miles south-west of London and adjacent to the A3 road, which runs between the capital and the south coast.

-Overview

-Today the school has 350 pupils aged 11 to 18 attend Prior's Field, with a third of UK and foreign students boarding on a full, weekly or flexible basis.
-The Headteacher is Ms Zoe Ireland, who joined in 2024 from Farnborough Hill, Surrey and is the school's 12th head.

-Prior's Field pupils typically take 10 GCSEs in Year 11 and have a choice of 24 A-levels in the Sixth Form.
-In 2024, at A Level, 51 per cent of girls achieved A*/A grades, 76 per cent A-B grades and the pass rate was 100 per cent.
-At GCSE, 28 per cent gained A* grades, 42 per cent A*-A and 61 per cent A*–B. Students participate in over 40 termly clubs, including creative writing, model UN, philosophy, drone club, chess and debating.

 History

 Prior's Field School opened on 23 January 1902, with only seven pupils.
 It was founded by Julia Huxley, the mother of Julian Huxley and Aldous Huxley.
 Starting with a five-acre (2 ha) plot and a house designed by C.F.A.
 Voysey, Julia Huxley opened her school with one boarder, five day girls, a wire-haired terrier and her 7 1/2-year-old son, Aldous.

 From its earliest days, the school encouraged a commitment to the suffragist cause.
 By the time of Julia Huxley's death in 1908, Prior's Field was a thriving and successful school and one which was already taking the subject of women's suffrage very seriously.
 The school magazines show that the girls were passionately involved in what was happening around them, and we know that "discussions on Women's suffrage" … " raged up and down the school" (Prior's Field Magazine, 1908).

 The school motto, "We live by Admiration, Hope and Love," is from The Excursion by William Wordsworth.
 The school magazine first appeared in June 1908, by which time there were 85 pupils and 86 Old Girls.

 Dying in 1908 at the age of 46, Julia Huxley was only for six years as Headmistress of Prior's Field.
 She was succeeded by Mrs Ethel Burton-Brown, who was Head from 1908 to 1927.
 Both Julia Huxley and Ethel Burton-Brown are buried in Compton Cemetery, the grave of the latter being designed by artist Mary Watts.